Metatab/rowgenerators/docs/index.rst

 Additionally, the module provides services for transforming data during iteration, to set default value cast to specific types, extract components of dates, and many other transformations.

+The components of this module include:

+* Application Urls: exensible URLs for referencing row data
+* Row Generators: Objects that yield rows that are referenced by an Application Url
+* Row Transforms: Construct pipelines that transform the value of columns while rows are being iterated
+* Value Types: Rich types for column values, allowing sophisticated interactions and transformations with Row Transforms.
+* Row Pipes: Composable functions that alter and filter entire rows.

 Example
 =======